MBarqG/accounting-system/README.md

 # Customer Management System

 A comprehensive Laravel-based system for managing customers, payments, and debts with advanced filtering, reporting, and chart visualization capabilities.
-This application helps businesses track customer data, monitor transactions, and generate PDF reports, offering an intuitive and easy-to-use interface with role-based access control.
+This application helps businesses track customer data, monitor transactions, and generate PDF reports, offering an intuitive and easy-to-use interface.

 ## Features